Scalable and Generalizable Correspondence Pruning via Geometry-Consistent Pre-training: Related Work

-MAE~\cite{He2022mae} as a representative representation learning method, randomly masks a high portion of the image and reconstructs missing pixels, providing powerful initial representations for downstream tasks by the pre-trained ViT~\cite{dosovitskiy2021an} encoder.
-After that, many studies adopt the framework of MAE for pre-training across various tasks, including 3D object classification~\cite{pang2022masked}, video understanding~\cite{tong2022videomae}, trajectory prediction~\cite{chen2023traj}, and action recognition~\cite{yan2023skeletonmae}.
+BERT~\cite{devlin2018bert} is a seminal language representation model that leverages masked token prediction to learn deep bidirectional contextual embeddings.
+MAE~\cite{He2022mae} extends this masked modeling paradigm to the visual field by reconstructing masked image patches, enabling scalable and effective self-supervised learning for visual representations.
+Building on this idea, subsequent studies have adopted the MAE framework for pre-training across a variety of tasks, including 3D object classification~\cite{pang2022masked}, video understanding~\cite{tong2022videomae}, trajectory prediction~\cite{chen2023traj}, and action recognition~\cite{yan2023skeletonmae}.
 However, MAEs fail to reconstruct correspondences due to their unordered and irregular characteristics.
-To this end, we extend MAE and leverage a dual-branch structure to reconstruct masked correspondences, providing generic inliers-consistent representations for downstream tasks.
+To this end, we extend MAE and leverage a dual-branch structure to reconstruct masked inliers, providing robust geometry-consistent representations for downstream tasks.